Olan1/revu/README.md

 The New REVU page was tested to see if form data was being submitted correctly and if form validation was working.
 Error and exception handling was used to validate the image URL, rating, run-time, budget, and earnings form fields.
 The database was checked to verify that the data was being inserted correctly, and not inserting when an error was thrown.
+When the form validation threw an error, the form textarea values were verified to contain the correct auto-filled data, and that no data was auto-filled if the user navigated away from the New REVU page.

 The My REVUs page was tested in the same manner as the index page.
 The edit button was checked to ensure that it linked to an update form with the correct info auto-filled in the form input fields.